Various leafy green plants sit in pots and bags

 2.3.2 All applications of chemicals are monitored and recorded.

-2.4 Animal Welfare in Agriculture ⚫
+2.4 Animal Welfare ⚫

-2.4.1 Freedom from hunger and thirst – by ready access to fresh water and a diet to maintain full health and vigour.
+2.4.1 Freedom from hunger and thirst – by providing ready access to fresh water and a diet to maintain full health and vigour.

 2.4.2 Freedom from discomfort – by providing an appropriate environment including shelter and a comfortable resting area.

-2.4.3 Freedom from pain, injury or disease – by prevention or rapid diagnosis and treatment.
-Freedom to express normal behaviour by providing sufficient space, freedom of movement, proper facilities and company of the animals’ own kind.
+2.4.4 Freedom to express normal behaviour – by providing sufficient space, freedom of movement, proper facilities and company of the animals’ own kind.

 2.5 Soil Health ◯